[Week 40 of 52 Weeks to a Better Relationship With Your Child]

 It is helpful to consider what rebellion against parents is not.
 Rebellion is not children disagreeing or making mistakes.
 Rebellion is not an older child seeking an independence appropriate for his age or maturity.

-Rebellion must at the very least be an ongoing practice of disregarding authority.
-It is often the use of violence to overthrow said authority to claim it as one’s own.
+Rebellion at large must at the very least be an ongoing practice of disregarding authority.
+There is often the use of violence to overthrow said authority to claim it as one’s own.
 It is something that has festered in the heart and spills into all aspects of interaction.

 Next, make sure that when authority is used, it is done with a calm assurance.
 A confident, loving authority does not need to rant or threat.
 Just take the necessary action and help the child to understand what is going on.

 Make sure that your exercise of authority is never a matter of ego.
 That is, the child being required to do something is not a measure of your power or reputation.

 Give the child regular opportunities to make choices for things, things you can in good conscience allow them to bear.
 This may not look the same for every family.
 Some parents insist on more regular schedules or eating habits.
 Other parents are more concerned with social scripts to keep things moving smoothly.
 A lot of things tend to fall under house rules, and that’s okay.
 However, it is a parent’s role to bring some order and security to the family interactions and living quarters.

 Don’t be misled by governmental definitions of childhood!
 Children do not mature based on the latest age limits.
 Most age limits set up by the government are not there for the benefit of the children, but for the advantages of adults in power.
 Let children grow in independence while explaining to them the limits they must face due to certain laws.

 Rebellion is not inevitable.
 What is commonly called rebellion in older children is frequently is not rebellion, because they have a legitimate claim on more independence.
 Growing into adulthood is not an act of rebellion.